Five Points, Manhattan: Slum

 Italians first settled in the Five Points in the 1850s.
 The parish of the Church of the Transfiguration at 25 Mott Street was largely Italian by the 1880s.
 Mulberry Bend, named for the curve in Mulberry Street in the Chatham District, became the heart of Little Italy, which at its most populated was bordered on the south by Worth Street, on the east by the Bowery, and on the west by West Broadway.

+The Italian journalist Adolfo Rossi and editor of New York's Italian language newspaper Il Progresso Italo-Americano described the area around 1880:

 "Almack's" (also known as "Pete Williams's Place"), an African American-owned dance hall located at 67 Orange Street in Mulberry Bend (today Baxter Street), just south of its intersection with Bayard Street, was home to a fusion of Irish reels and jigs with the African shuffle.
 Though different ethnic groups interacted in other parts of the United States as well, creating new dance and music forms, in New York this music and dance had spontaneously resulted on the street from competition between African-American and Irish musicians and dancers.
 It spilled into Almack's, where it gave rise in the short term to tap dance (see Master Juba) and in the long term to a music hall genre that was a major precursor to jazz and rock and roll.
 This ground is now Columbus Park.